 Replaces the geometry of the feature with either its two-dimensional bounding box, its two-dimensional minimum oriented bounding box, or its three-dimensional bounding cube.

 If a feature’s bounding box has zero area, it will become a line or a point.
-If the feature was originally 3D, it will be set to 2D upon leaving, and the z values will be ignored and dropped.

 - To accumulate the bounding box of a number of features, use the BoundingBoxAccumulator.

 - To retrieve the bounds of a feature into attributes, use the BoundsExtractor.